xuqianmamba/Laconic/README.md

 Laconic: Improving Graph Compression for Efficient Resource-Constrained Graph Analytics
 ======================

+## Datasets
+We have placed the example dataset: uk-2007-05 in the /benchmarks directory.
+Other datasets mentioned in the paper can be downloaded from https://webgraph.di.unimi.it/ and https://snap.stanford.edu/data/.

 ## Introduction
 Laconic, a novel hybrid-based graph processing solution that overcomes the challenges of restricted memory and impractical compression time faced by existing approaches.